PoS Voting General FAQ¶

 Like any other cryptocurrency, Decred might need to hardfork at some point.

 One of the agenda issues set for the PoS voting system could be a hardfork.
-If such an issue is set, the new version of the decred files will include the hardfork but it will not activate until the PoS system has voted to approve it and a set interval has passed.
+If such an issue is set, the new version of the Decred source code will include the hardfork in it, but the hard fork will not activate until the PoS system has voted to approve it and a set interval has passed.

 For a hardfork vote to start two critical conditions have to be met: